stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 * Many things missing.
 Far from reimplementing OTP, but that's not the point.
 I want to understand the ideas behind OTP so that we one day can implement something better!
+  - supervisors themselves failing
+  - remote supervisors

+- Performance penalty of having a try-catch around `Step`?
+Is there something clever in the BEAM for how a linked process that dies sends it exception to its supervisor?

 * If one worker behaviour per CPU/core then how does supervision work?
 Links?